Sully (film): Dispute over depiction of NTSB

-Hanks told the Associated Press that Sullenberger himself was disturbed by the fictionalized version, going so far as to ask (having reviewed an early draft of the script) that the NTSB investigators' real names be removed from the characters.
-According to Hanks, Sullenberger felt that the real-life investigators "were not prosecutors" and it was not fair to associate them with changes in the story to depict "more of a prosecutorial process".
+Hanks told the Associated Press that Sullenberger was also disturbed by the fictionalized version, having reviewed an early draft of the script, going so far as to ask that the NTSB investigators' real names be removed from the characters.
+According to Hanks, Sullenberger felt that the real-life investigators "were not prosecutors" and it was not fair to associate them with changes in the story to depict "more of a prosecutorial process."